 In June 2014, the Syria Humanitarian Fund (SHF) was initiated after the decentralization of the Syria Regional Emergency Fund, which covered Jordan, Lebanon and Syria.
 The SHF is led and managed by the Humanitarian Coordinator (HC) for Syria to support the delivery of country-led response plans.

 The Country-based pooled funds in the region have been designed to support and align a comprehensive response to the Syria crisis by expanding the delivery of humanitarian assistance, increasing access, and strengthening partnerships with local and international non-governmental organizations (NGOs).

 Objectives of the Syria HF

-- Improve the relevance and coherence of the humanitarian response.
-Funds will be strategically allocated, based on identified needs in the HNO and within parameters of the HRP.
+• Improving the relevance and coherence of the humanitarian response.
+Funds will be strategically allocated based on the needs identified in the HNO and within the parameters set in the HRP, in addition to emerging crisis.
 Independent assessments of needs and priorities identified by the area HCTs as well as by partners on the ground will inform allocations.
-Priority sectors will be supported at national and sub-national level and promote integrated programming/responses to identified needs.
+Priority sectors will be supported at national and sub-national level in and promote integrated programming/responses to identified needs.

-In 2018, US$36.7 million were allocated through the SHF, to 24 partners running 53 projects, resulting in humanitarian assistance reaching 1.08 million people.
+In 2020, US$68.4 million were allocated through the SHF, to 50 partners running 96 projects, resulting in humanitarian assistance reaching 5.5 million people.